mluukkai/webdevelopment-rails/week1.md

 Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
 It is an implementation of the Active Record pattern (https://en.wikipedia.org/wiki/Active_record_pattern) which itself is a description of an Object Relational Mapping system.
 </blockquote>

 In short, the idea behind ActiveRecord is that each database table (for instance, breweries) is connected to their own class (Brewery) in the code.
 The class provides methods as __class methods__, which are used to handle the database.
-When we retriev a line of data from the database (the information of one brewery), a class instance of it is created (that is, a Brewery object).
+When we retrieve a row of data from the database (the information of one brewery), a class instance of it is created (that is, a Brewery object).

-ActiveRecord classes have a double role, with the help of class methods (which are called in Ruby through the class name like <code>Brewery.all</code>) we handle a consistent part of the database operations, for instance, the database requests.
-The data saved in the database are mapped as instances of ActiveRecord classes.
+ActiveRecord classes have a double role, with the help of class methods (which are called in Ruby through the class name like <code>Brewery.all</code>) we handle most database operations, e.g., database requests.
+Rows saved in the database are mapped as instances of ActiveRecord classes.

-Let's continue with our experiments on consoles.
+Let's continue with our experiments on console.
 Let us create a new brewery:

     Brewery.new(name:"Stadin Panimo", year:1997)

-As you see, Rails constructors are called in a different way than in Java, for instance.
+As you see, Rails constructors are called in a different way than in e.g. Java.
 Notice that you don't have to use the brakets in constructor or method calls.
-The previous call could have been like
+The previous call could have been written

     Brewery.new name:"Stadin Panimo", year:1997